brson/brson.github.com/_posts/2021-06-08-rust-on-solana.md

 - Solana programs are called "programs", not "smart contracts".
-- The Solana programming model doesn't impose typical smart contract abstractions on the implementation; it just gives you a low-level entry point function, a buffer of data for your program to interepret, and an SDK full of tools.
+- The Solana programming model doesn't impose typical smart contract abstractions on the implementation; it just gives you a low-level entry point function, a buffer of data for your program to interpret, and an SDK full of tools.
 No DSLs here.
 - The developer channels on the Solana Discord are active.
 - Although at the time it _felt_ like a lot of the questions we